HomeOfTheWizard/jasper2/_posts/2023-08-30-maven_plugin_development.md

 This will be probably the first post of a series about how maven works and how to contribute to its ecosystem.
 In this post, I will talk about the core components and internal mechanism of maven that developers should know if they want to develop plugins.
-While developing my first plugins I have had a hard time to find all information in details in the documentations.
-I even ended up contributing to the maven documentations.
+While developing my first plugins I have had a hard time to find all information in details in the documentation.
+I even ended up contributing to the maven documentation.
 So the idea here is to give you important headlines and an introduction to the core features, and pointing you to detailed documentation links if you want to go further.

 # Quick reminder